Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 xqOVNHZXvAxezEdvfkAUTqTg8Tnebub7m6MYKmG9.gif

-Claude Code's interface can feel narrow for long prompts or when pasting extensive code:
+Claude Code's interface can feel tight for long prompts or pasting extensive code:

 Expand text area:

-• Shift + Enter - Adds new line without sending (if it doesn't work, launch the /terminal-setup command).
+• Shift + Enter - Add new line without sending (if it doesn't work, launch /terminal-setup command).

-• Ctrl + J - Expands the input area (universal).
+• Ctrl + J - Expands input area (universal).

 For long prompts: